klaytn/klaytn-docs/docs/klaytn/design/transactions/basic.md

 ## TxTypeChainDataAnchoring <a id="txtypechaindataanchoring"></a>

 TxTypeChainDataAnchoringTransaction is a transaction type that will be used by service chains.
 Service chains periodically send a transaction of this type onto the Klaytn mainchain in order to prove the data integrity of service chains.
-For more details about service chains, see [Service Chain](../../scaling-solutions.md#service-chain).
+For more details about the data anchoring, see [Anchoring](../../../node/service-chain/references/anchoring.md).
 Submitting transactions of this type via RPC is prohibited.
 Current implementation uses private p2p channels to send a TxTypeChainDataAnchoring transaction for security reasons.
 This transaction type does not change the state of the Klaytn blockchain except the sender's nonce being increased by one.

 ### Attributes <a id="attributes"></a>